 21 March, 2022

-Under the auspices of the University President, Dr. Tony Chan, and the CEO of the Center for Vegetation Development and Desertification Prevention, Dr. Khaled Al-Abdulkader, the Center for Desert Agriculture (CDA) at KAUST signed an agreement with Imar Engineering Consulting, lead of the consortium mandated to deliver the implementation plan for the Greening Saudi Project of the Saudi Green Initiative, to provide the scientific and technical leadership on the project and partnering with Imar in the delivery of its overall strategy.
-The agreement signifies the official commencement of key scientific and technical studies between both organisations.
+Under the auspices of the University President, Dr. Tony Chan, and the CEO of the Center for Vegetation Development and Desertification Prevention, Dr. Khaled Al-Abdulkader, the Center for Desert Agriculture (CDA) at KAUST signed an agreement with Imar Engineering Consulting, lead of the consortium mandated to deliver the implementation plan for the Greening KSA project of the Saudi Green Initiative, to provide the scientific and technical leadership on the project and partnering with Imar in the delivery of its overall strategy.
+The agreement signifies the official commencement of key scientific and technical studies between both organizations.